 Chief Operating Officer

 Jon Friedenberg provides the overall direction for internal hospital operations.
-Prior to joining Marin General Hospital he was Vice President of El Camino Hospital, where he founded the Genomic Medicine Institute, South Asian Heart Center, The Fogarty Institute for Innovation and the Center for Technology Integration.
+Prior to joining Marin General Hospital he was Vice President of El Camino Hospital, where he founded the Genomic Medicine Institute, South Asian Heart Center and The Fogarty Institute for Innovation.
 Mr. Friedenberg received his bachelor's degree from UC Berkeley, a master's degree from UC Davis, and was a fellow at the Wexner Heritage Foundation.
 Friedenberg, who is married with two children, enjoys hiking with his family along Marin's trails and coastline during his time away from the office.

 MGH Foundation President & Chief Development Officer